zeefaad/Jammer-433MHZ-ESP32/README.md

 | 7       | MISO/GDO1   | GPIO19 (Pin 19) | Output    | SPI data output pin                                               |
 | 8       | GDO2        | GPIO4 (Pin 4)   | Output    | Data output pin                                                   |

-## Optional wiring of display to potentiometer
+## Optional wiring of display to potentiometer to the ESP32

+## How to compile the project

+Libraries required :
+- SmartRC-CC1101-Driver-Lib by LSatan
+- ezButton by ArduinoGetStarted

+Then you can simply choose the code that suits you and compile it in an arduino IDE.
+(You'll probably need a board manager like esp32 by Espressif Systems to detect your esp)